Elevator: Passenger service

 A passenger elevator is designed to move people between a building's floors.

 Passenger elevators capacity is related to the available floor space.
 Generally passenger elevators in buildings of eight floors or fewer are hydraulic or electric, which can reach speeds up to 200 ft/min hydraulic and up to 500 ft/min electric.

 Sometimes passenger elevators are used as a city transport along with funiculars.
 For example, there is a three-station underground public elevator in Yalta, Ukraine, which takes passengers from the top of a hill above the Black Sea on which hotels are perched, to a tunnel located on the beach below.
 At Casco Viejo station in the Bilbao Metro, the elevator that provides access to the station from a hilltop neighborhood doubles as city transportation: the station's ticket barriers are set up in such a way that passengers can pay to reach the elevator from the entrance in the lower city, or vice versa.
-See also the Elevators for urban transport section.